mhyllander/log-collector/README.md

 Features:

 * Handles log file rotation.
-The old log file is finished before starting with the new one.
 * Includes a multiline filter that can append continuation lines.
 * Sends batches of log events to logstash, then waits for an ACK before it saves an updated state.